Virenkun/triggly/README.md

 ## 💡 Overview

-Slide is a powerful Instagram automation platform designed to revolutionize how businesses and creators engage with their audience.
+Triggly is a powerful Instagram automation platform designed to revolutionize how businesses and creators engage with their audience.
 Built with modern technologies, it offers smart AI-powered responses and engagement automation to help grow your Instagram presence effectively.

 ## ✨ Features